mof2/volterra/README.md

 minimize.m MATLAB script (see copyright notice in the function code) and its Python adaptation by R. Memisevic (2008).

+Further documentation on *preg* can be found [here.](https://github.com/mof2/volterra/wiki/Preg-additional-documentation)

 ## The poly_reg package (Matlab)
 Authors: Matthias O. Franz and Peter V. Gehler